USRSE/usrse23/pages/program/program.md

   Fellowship Programs&quot;<br>
     &quot;Focus Groups to Focus Efforts: Building the NERSC User Community of Practice&quot;<br>
-    &quot;Research Software Science: A Complement to and Companion of Research Software Engineering&quot;<br>
     &quot;INnovative Training Enabled by a Research Software Engineering Community of Trainers (INTERSECT)&quot;</td>
  </tr>